GABETROLL/holbertonschool-shell/io_redirections_and_filters/README.md

 	10: Delete all .js files recursively.
 	11: Print amount of directories and subdirectories in current directory

-	13: Print all unique words in a list file, sorted
+	13: Print all unique words in a list input, sorted
+	14: Print all lines in '/etc/passwd' that contain '/root' pattern.